Start Small, Win Big

 Testing new highs

-Tell me on the Abiomed CAPS page whether you feel the same, and then add the stock to your Watchlist to see if it can continue to pump news sales into its channels.
+Tell me on the 8x8 CAPS page whether you think it will dial up new highs, and then add the stock to your Watchlist to watch how it tackles new markets.

 Developing a hankering for growth

 Business-development company American Capital has been using the resurgent economy to peel off businesses and reduce its operating costs in the process.
 Moreover, it's initiated the possibility of dividend payments that were suspended when it nearly slid into oblivion.
 It's lately been using funds to repurchase shares instead to returning value to shareholders.

 Over the past six months, American Capital has divested itself of three businesses, and after repurchasing nearly 18 million shares in the second half of last year, it just announced that it bought another 5.5 million shares in the first quarter.

 Ares Capital has also been benefiting from the improved environment, reporting earnings that handily beat analyst expectations.
 Fortress Investment Group (NYS: FIG) , however, hasn't fared so well.
 It missed profit forecasts, income from its principal investments fell, and managers saw incentive income drop.
 Coupled with its CEO's resignation in the wake of being named in a lawsuit for his stint as CEO of Fannie Mae, it was a rough period for the investment firm.